hxsan-k/linux-bandit-challenge/levels/24-level-23-to-24.md

 ```
 Here’s what’s happening step by step:

-- `echo` → writes the script content into a file.
+- `echo` → writes the script content into a file
-- `#!/bin/bash` → ensures the script runs with bash.
+- `#!/bin/bash` → ensures the script runs with bash
-- `cat /etc/bandit_pass/bandit24 > /tmp/mysecret` → copies the password into /tmp/mysecret when executed.
+- `cat /etc/bandit_pass/bandit24 > /tmp/mysecret` → copies the password into /tmp/mysecret when executed
-- `> /var/spool/bandit24/foo/myscript.sh` → sends the echo output into the script file.
+- `> /var/spool/bandit24/foo/myscript.sh` → sends the echo output into the script file
-- `chmod 755` → ensures cron (and others) can read + execute the script.
+- `chmod 755` → ensures cron (and others) can read + execute the script

 ---